keboola/connection-docs/components/extractors/database/postgresql/index.md

 subscribers with different capabilities.

-### Replica identity
+### Replica Identity

 {% include warning.html content="The <code>REPLICA IDENTITY</code> setting determines what is included in the <code>UPDATE</code> and <code>DELETE</code> events.
 If it is not set to <code>FULL</code>, these events will include only the primary key values or may not be emitted at all if no primary key is present." %}

-[REPLICA IDENTITY](https://www.postgresql.org/docs/current/static/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY) is a PostgreSQL-specific table-level setting that determines the amount of information that is available to the logical decoding plug-in for `UPDATE` and `DELETE` events.
-More specifically, the setting of `REPLICA IDENTITY` controls what (if any) information is available for the previous values of the table columns involved, whenever an `UPDATE` or `DELETE` event occurs.
+[REPLICA IDENTITY](https://www.postgresql.org/docs/current/static/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY) is a PostgreSQL-specific table-level setting that determines how much information is available to the logical decoding plug-in for `UPDATE` and `DELETE` events.
+Specifically, `REPLICA IDENTITY` controls what (if any) information about previous table column values is available during these events.

-There are 4 possible values for `REPLICA IDENTITY`:
+There are four possible values for `REPLICA IDENTITY`:

-- `DEFAULT` - The default behavior is that `UPDATE` and `DELETE` events contain the previous values for the primary key columns of a table if that table has a primary key.
-For an `UPDATE` event, only the primary key columns with changed values are present.
+- `DEFAULT`: This default behavior includes the previous values of the primary key columns in `UPDATE` and `DELETE` events, but only if the table has a primary key.
+For `UPDATE` events, only the primary key columns with changed values are included.
 - If a table does not have a primary key, the connector does not emit `UPDATE` or `DELETE` events for that table.
-For a table without a primary key, the connector emits only _create_ events.
-Typically, a table without a primary key is used for appending messages to the end of the table, which means that `UPDATE` and `DELETE` events are not useful.
+Only _create_ events are emitted for such tables.
+Tables without primary keys are typicallly used for appending messages, where `UPDATE` and `DELETE` events are not relevant.
-- `NOTHING` - Emitted events for `UPDATE` and `DELETE` operations do not contain any information about the previous value of any table column.
+- `NOTHING`: `UPDATE` and `DELETE` events do not include any information about the previous values of table columns.
-- `FULL` - Emitted events for `UPDATE` and `DELETE` operations contain the previous values of all columns in the table.
+- `FULL`: `UPDATE` and `DELETE` events include the previous values of all columns in the table.
-- `INDEX` _index-name_ - Emitted events for `UPDATE` and `DELETE` operations contain the previous values of the columns contained in the specified index. `UPDATE` events also contain the indexed columns with the updated values.
+- `INDEX` _index-name_: `UPDATE` and `DELETE` events include the previous values of the columns specified in the given index.
+For `UPDATE` events, the new values for the indexed columns are also included.

-**NOTE**: It is possible to let the connector override the `REPLICA IDENTITY` for matched tables by setting the `Replica identity override values` in the [Replication Plugin Advanced Options](#replication-plugin-advanced-options) configuration.
+***Note**: The connector can override the `REPLICA IDENTITY` for matched tables by using the `Replica identity override values` in the [Replication Plugin Advanced Options](#replication-plugin-advanced-options) configuration.*

-### WAL disk-space consumption
+### WAL Disk-Space Consumption
 In certain cases, it is possible for PostgreSQL disk space consumed by WAL files to spike or increase out of the usual proportions.
 There are several possible reasons for this situation:

 - The LSN up to which the connector has received data is available in the `confirmed_flush_lsn` column of the server’s `pg_replication_slots` view.
 Data that is older than this LSN is no longer available, and the database is responsible for reclaiming the disk space.